+'''

 collection.replace(selectorarray, dataarray)

 collection.replace(selectorarray, dataarray, options)

+'''

 These two variants allow to perform the operation on a whole array of selector/data pairs.
 The two arrays given as selectorarray and dataarray must have the same length.
 The behavior is exactly as if replace would have been called on all respective members of the two arrays and all results are returned in an array.
-If an error occurs with any of the documents, the operation stops immediately returning only an error object.
+If an error occurs with any of the documents, no exception is risen!
+Instead of a document an error object is returned in the result array.
 The options behave exactly as before.